Yahyaabbakar92/library-project-TOP/README.md

 The table will show the the title, author, number of pages, whether the book has been read and a button to delete the book from the table.

+- The table will be displayed when the class is added to it dynamically via JS

 - When button is clicked, the new book object is instantiated and added to myLibrary array